www.ometepenicaragua.com

 Ometepe Nicaragua

-Isolated from the rest of Nicaragua by the Cocibolca, the indigenous name for the Lake of Nicaragua, Ometepe feels far away from the rest of the world.
-Touted as the "Oasis of Peace", the island indeed is intriguing and mystical.
-Past Indian inhabitants regarded it as the promised land and a sacred island.
-Chorotega, Nahuatl and Mayans left a multitude of pre-Columbian artefacts spread all over the island, and Ometepe is considered one of the great rock art areas of the world due to the many petroglyphs and stone idols carved into basalt boulders.
+Past Indian inhabitants regarded it as their promised land and a sacred island.
+Chorotega, Nahuatl and Mayans left a multitude of pre-Columbian artefacts spread all over the island.
+Due to the many petroglyphs and stone idols carved into basalt boulders Ometepe is considered one of the great rock art areas of the world .

 The Conquistadores turned the Indians over to Catholizism but many old costums and beliefs were integrated into the Christian faith.
 On Ometepe people celebrate more religious and folk festivals than anywhere else in Nicaragua.